Static versus Dynamic QR Codes: Everything You Need to Know

 When deciding between a static and dynamic QR code, the choice is simple.
 Dynamic QR codes are simply better than static QR codes for every use case.

 Static QR codes, while easy to create, are stuck with the same data once printed.
 This means you need to reprint all materials with the QR code if any information changes.
-Whether its a URL change or simply rescheduling the time of an event, static QR codes can not accommodate any changes.
+Whether it is a URL change or simply rescheduling the time of an event, static QR codes can not accommodate any changes.

 You can expand the capabilities of your dynamic QR codes with SiteDetour.
 Using SiteDetour’s targeting capabilities, you can personalize the information in your dynamic QR codes based on over 30 metrics such as the user’s local time, device language, and device type.
 This personalization allows you to tailor the user experience of your dynamic QR codes to improve the user experience with personalized information.